DLR-TS/make_gadgets/docker/README.md

 ## Docker tools Makefile
 This directory contains a Makefile that enhance vanilla docker with make.

-The Makefile provided in this directory contains a wrapper for the docker-image-cacher.sh also included in this project making it easier to use this tool.
+The Makefile also provides several practical targets that wrap the functionality of the docker-image-cacher.sh tool provided in this project.

 To consume this Makefile you can directly import it to your Makefile such as follows:
 ```make